buildpacks/spec/buildpack.md

 Correspondingly, each `/bin/build` executable:

-- MAY read or write to the `<app>` directory.
 - MAY read the build environment as described in the [Environment](#environment) section.
 - MAY read the Buildpack Plan.
 - SHOULD write a list containing any [Unmet Buildpack Plan Entries](#unmet-buildpack-plan-entries) to `<layers>/build.toml` to defer those entries to subsequent `/bin/build` executables.
 - MAY log output from the build process to `stdout`.
 - MAY emit error, warning, or debug messages to `stderr`.
+- SHOULD write build BOM entries to `<layers>/build.toml` describing any contributions to the build environment.
+- MAY write values that should persist to subsequent builds in `<layers>/store.toml`.

+Each `/bin/build` executable of a userspace buildpack:

+- MAY read or write to the `<app>` directory.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml`.
 - MAY write a list of sub-paths within `<app>` to `<layers>/launch.toml`.
 - SHOULD write BOM (Bill-of-Materials) entries to `<layers>/launch.toml` describing any contributions to the app image.
-- SHOULD write build BOM entries to `<layers>/build.toml` describing any contributions to the build environment.
-- MAY write values that should persist to subsequent builds in `<layers>/store.toml`.
 - MAY modify or delete any existing `<layers>/<layer>` directories.
 - MAY modify or delete any existing `<layers>/<layer>.toml` files.
 - MAY create new `<layers>/<layer>` directories.
 - MAY create new `<layers>/<layer>.toml` files.
 - MAY name any new `<layers>/<layer>` directories without restrictions except those imposed by the filesystem.
 - SHOULD NOT use the `<app>` directory to store provided dependencies.

+Each `/bin/build` executable of a stack buildpack:

+- MUST run with root privileges.
+- MUST NOT read or write to the `<app>` directory.
+- MUST NOT create layers using the `<layers>/<layer>` directories.
+- MAY enrich the stack layer by creating a `<layers>/stack-layer.toml`.

 #### Unmet Buildpack Plan Entries